 Apart from this, it is better to use mild detergents with normal pH.
 Hard detergents can damage your expensive fiber, making them fall apart and lose their softness.

 Even though you might be sold with the word softener, these chemicals are a no-go for your towels.
-They might make your towels soft for a little time, but over time, they build up a layer of chemicals on top of the fibers.
-This greatly decreases the absorbency of your towel.
+They might make your luxury hand towels soft for a little time, but over time, they build up a layer of chemicals on top of the fibers.
+This greatly decreases the absorbency of your luxury hand towel.

 Instead of using these harsh chemicals, opt for natural solutions like using vinegar to wash your towels.
 Not only will they make your towels fluffy, but they will remove all sorts of smells and stains from them.